kevindierkx/laravel-domain-parser/README.md

 php artisan vendor:publish --provider="Bakame\Laravel\Pdp\ServiceProvider" --tag=config
 ```

 The config file will be published in `config/domain-parser.php`.
-Please refer to the [config file](https://github.com/kevindierkx/laravel-domain-parser/blob/master/config/domain-parser.php) for an overview of the available options.
+Please refer to the [config file](./config/domain-parser.php) for an overview of the available options.

 ## Usage

 The package provides some useful Laravel implementations in the form of validation rules, Blade directives and Blade conditionals.
 Additionally it provides a bridge with the [PHP Domain Parser](https://github.com/jeremykendall/php-domain-parser) base package, please refer to the [documentation](https://github.com/jeremykendall/php-domain-parser#documentation) for an overview of all functionality.

+### Facades

+- `DomainParser` is a Laravel Facade for the [`\Bakame\Laravel\Pdp\DomainParser`](./src/Facades/DomainParser.php) instance and contains helper methods for interacting with the [PHP Domain Parser](https://github.com/jeremykendall/php-domain-parser) base package.

+- `Rules` is a Laravel Facade for the [`\Pdp\PublicSuffixList`](https://github.com/jeremykendall/php-domain-parser/blob/master/src/PublicSuffixList.php) instance, also available as `pdp.rules` from the IOC container.

+- `TopLevelDomains` is a Laravel Facade for the [`\Pdp\TopLevelDomainsList`](https://github.com/jeremykendall/php-domain-parser/blob/master/src/TopLevelDomainList.php) instance, also available as `pdp.tld` from the IOC container.

-*Please note:* By default the `Rules` and `TopLevelDomains` facades will be registered during package discovery.
+*Please note:* By default all facades will be registered during package discovery.
 In the following examples we will use these facades directly.

 ### Validation rules